concierge/Concierge/README.md

 <i>It does way more than this now...</i>

 Kassy is a modular, easily extensible general purpose chat bot.
 Small node.js modules can be written for it then placed in the modules directory.
 They will load on startup (or restart) and become part of what the chat bot provides.
 Current pre-installed modules are located [here](https://github.com/mrkno/Kassy/tree/master/modules).
-They include a variety of functionality from getting animated gifs to running arbitrary sandboxed javascript code, voting and giving karma.
+They include a variety of functionality from getting animated gifs to running arbitrary sandboxed JavaScript code, voting and giving karma.

 ## Usage
 First clone the repository and install required npm packages: